 |Keep popular items in stock to avoid rejections.
 Be sure to always ship packages on time and provide tracking information.||

 Item defect rate: Percentage of items that either have a negative seller rating or were cancelled by the retailer because the items were out of stock.
 A product receives a negative rating when the order was not shipped on time or an incorrect item was received.

-Shipping defect rate: A percentage of merchant items for which the shipment didn’t receive a carrier scan within the handling time or for which tracking information was missing.
+Shipping defect rate: A percentage of retailer items for which the shipment didn’t receive a carrier scan within the handling time or for which tracking information was missing.
 Maximum handling time for Google Express is 4 days, as specified by Shopping Actions policy, otherwise it will count as a late shipment.

-Sales: Top retailers status requires a minimum number of sales per quarter.
-The expectation for the top merchant badge is $15K within 90 days.
+Sales: Top Retailers status requires a minimum number of sales per quarter.
+The expectation for the top retailer badge is $15K within 90 days.